Samircodehub/Chi-Square-Test/README.md

 The data allows you to reject the null hypothesis that the variables are unrelated and provides support for the alternative hypothesis that the variables are related.
 * If the Χ2 value is less than the critical value, then the difference between the observed and expected distributions is not statistically significant (p >  α).
 The data doesn’t allow you to reject the null hypothesis that the variables are unrelated and doesn’t provide support for the alternative hypothesis that the variables are related.

+* Null hypothesis (H0): Variable 1 and variable 2 are not related in the population; The proportions of variable 1 are the same for different values of variable.
+* Alternative hypothesis (Ha): Variable 1 and  variable 2 are related in the population; The proportions of variable 1 are not the same for different values of  variable.